temporalio/edu-ai-workshop-mcp/exercises/01_Making_MCP_Tools_Durable/README.md

 ## Part E: Test your MCP tool

-10. Make sure your Temporal server is running with `temporal server start-dev`.
-11. Run your Worker with `python worker.py` from the `practice` directory.
+10. Run your Worker with `python worker.py` from the `practice` directory.
-12. To register a new tool in Claude Desktop when running MCP servers in Codespaces, restart the MCP server in Codespaces.
+11. To register a new tool in Claude Desktop when running MCP servers in Codespaces, restart the MCP server in Codespaces.
 Do this by going to the terminal window where you're running `uv run python mcp_servers/weather.py`, stop it with `Ctrl+C`, then run it again.
-13. Restart Claude Desktop
+12. Restart Claude Desktop
-14. Test your tool by prompting Claude Desktop first for the weather from a city of your choice.
+13. Test your tool by prompting Claude Desktop first for the weather from a city of your choice.
-15. Then ask it to 'make me a chart to visualize the weather data'.
+14. Then ask it to 'make me a chart to visualize the weather data'.
-16. Allow it to use the `Get Weather Chart` tool.
+15. Allow it to use the `Get Weather Chart` tool.

 ## This is the end of the exercise.